H3X-007/KOTH-Script/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request..

 ## Note
 Please comment out the lines that include "chattr -i" and "chattr +i" when you want to run the script on "Production" game.